Russian lawmakers vet new bill against LGBTQ 'propaganda'

 International human rights groups denounced the law for creating a hostile environment for lesbian, gay, bisexual, transgender and queer Russians.

-The new bill, which the lower house of Russia's parliament unanimously approved on the first of three readings, ramps up the restrictions by banning the “propaganda of nontraditional sexual relationships” entirely, not just among those under age 18.
+The new bill, which the lower house of Russia's parliament unanimously approved on the first of three readings, ramps up the restrictions and expands the presentation ban to cover all age groups, not just the under-18 population.

 It outlaws advertising, media and online resources, books, films and theater productions deemed to contain such propaganda.

-With regards to minors, the new bill expands the existing restrictions by banning information about gender transitions.
+With regards to minors, the new bill broadens the existing restrictions by banning information about gender transitions.

 Violations are punishable by fines, and, if committed by non-residents, could lead to their expulsion from Russia.